apache/mxnet/docs/how_to/add_op_in_backend.md

         quad_sym = mx.sym.quadratic(data=data, a=a, b=b, c=c)
         check_numeric_gradient(quad_sym, [data_np])
 ```
+Note that here we used `mx.nd.quadratic` to test the forward function
+and `check_numeric_gradient` to test the backward function.
+In MXNet,
+two other utility functions are also commonly used: `check_symbolic_forward`
+and `check_symbolic_backward`.
+By using them in unit tests,
+users need to pass in the operator symbols and expected results
+for comparison.
+Please also note that
+we highly recommend adding `check_numeric_gradient` test for every operator
+with backward function implemented as it eliminates the possibility
+of passing incorrect expected results into `check_symbolic_backward`.

 ## Summary
 In this tutorial, we practiced implementing the operator `quadratic` in MXNet backend